 Every organization will benefit from bringing more spend under management.
 More spend managed equates to more visibility and less maverick spend trickling out unnoticed.
 Even with the best intentions and spend management processes in place, mismanaged spend happens and can cancel out the benefits your management processes have afforded you.

 Consider Your Processes

 What are your current company policies and practices shaping these processes that might be holding you back?
+Are you using category management to make your procurement process more efficient and to identify areas for savings?
 Understanding the foundation of your spend culture can help you establish a more streamlined process, and once you get stakeholder buy-in you can implement it company-wide.

 That streamlined process will produce greater visibility.
 This byproduct is extremely important – you need to know just what you’re spending, and on what, in order to manage spend properly.
 Improved spend visibility can come from being aware of common spend categories, or what types of goods or services your team is purchasing, and with which suppliers.